-Saint Silas is a lively church faithful to the Catholic tradition of the Church of England.
+St Silas' is a lively church faithful to the Catholic tradition of the Church of England.
 We enjoy our life together and we're committed to connecting with the local community.
-Our regular worshippers include people and families of all ages with all sorts of backgrounds.
+Our regular worshippers include people of all ages from a range of backgrounds and cultures.

 We believe that God has called us together as a community of Christians to be faithful in worship and prayer, to become more like Jesus Christ and to help bring about the transformation of society for the better.

 Our Sunday Parish Mass (11.00 am each week) is at the heart of our life together.
-We enjoy good music and modern ceremonial and lay people are involved in a range of ministries.
-If you're looking for a friendly church, you will be made warmly welcome.
-We're all on a pilgrimage through life - why not come and walk with us ?
+We enjoy good music, good teaching, modern ceremonial and lay people are involved in a range of ministries.
+We hope to make everyone feel welcome.
+We're all on a pilgrimage through life - why not come and journey with us ?

 In 2010 the parish became pioneers in solar energy by being the first listed parish church in England to have a new roof complete with visible solar tiles.